 - Sutures are carefully removed after 2-4 weeks and nutritional supplements are continued for up to 6 months to optimize bone and tissue healing.

 - Healing of the surgical site is reevaluated in 4-6 months with 3D CBCT imaging.
-Zirconia dental implant treatment planning and guided implant surgery can proceed after bone and gum healing is complete.
+Zirconia dental implant treatment planning and guided implant surgery can proceed after bone and gum healing are complete.